-The easiest way to spread the cost of Christmas is to save a little cash each month from January through to December.
+The easiest way to spread the cost of Christmas is to start saving early.
 If you can put a bit of money away in the run up to Christmas, then the impact on your finances won’t be quite so huge for December.
 It can be easier said than done, especially if you’re already on a budget or trying to save towards other things, but even £10 or £20 every so often will make a difference.
 If you save £20 a month from January to November, you’ll have at least your Christmas food shop covered!

 Spreading the cost of Christmas is best started before December.
 If you’ve got the space – maybe under the bed or in the loft? – you can start your Christmas gift collection as early as January!
 If you buy Christmas presents throughout the year, you’ll automatically have less to do in December because the hard work is already done.
 Plus, you can take advantage of all the sales throughout the year.
 If this sounds like something you might take up, remember to keep a list!
 There’s no point buying early if you forget what you’ve bought and purchase other presents later in the year.

 Okay, we know it sounds cheap, but recycling presents you won’t use or don’t like is far better than letting them go to waste.
-If you feel bad passing your presents on (or you’ve forgotten who gave them to you and you don’t want to risk giving them back) then why not just sell the items online instead?
+If you feel bad passing your presents on (or you’ve forgotten who gave them to you and you don’t want to risk giving them back) then consider selling the items online instead.
 One man’s trash is another man’s treasure.
 Not only will you get rid of the presents you’re not going to use, but you’ll also make a little cash to put towards this year’s Christmas shopping.

 It’s a challenge, we know.
 Sometimes you just can’t help spoiling your loved ones, especially when they deserve it.
-But it doesn’t mean you have to spoil everyone – we think that one thoughtful gift is worth a thousand general ones.
-In other words, put a bit of thought into what you’re buying.
+But it doesn’t mean you have to go over the top for everyone – we think that one thoughtful gift is worth a thousand general ones.
 Has anyone dropped any hints?
 Maybe your best friend’s favourite jumper bit the dust this year or your pregnant neighbour is a little stressed and could do with a nice pamper set.
 Whatever it is, you don’t need to go overboard to show someone you care.
-It might be a little harder to be so restrained when it comes to the kids, so maybe think about where you can get their presents a little cheaper.
-Some supermarkets stock children’s toys so you could always use loyalty points against the cost of the toys, for example.
+It might be a little harder to be so restrained when it comes to the kids, so think about where you can get their presents a little cheaper.
+Some supermarkets stock children’s toys so you could always use loyalty points to cut the costs, for example.

 All you need to know about short term loans